Chugaister8/Python-Basic-Exercises-for-Beginners/README.md

 ```
 ## 2. Python Version Checker
 Write a Python program to find out what version of Python you are using.

+## 3. Current DateTime Display
+Write a Python program to display the current date and time.